-WARNINGS AND PRECAUTIONS-
+WARNINGS AND PRECAUTIONS -

 - Re-operation to remove or replace implants may be required at any time due to medical reasons or device failure.
-If corrective action is not taken, complications may occur. - Use of an undersized plate or screw in areas of high functional stresses may lead to implant fracture and failure. - Plates and screws, wires, or other appliances of dissimilar metals should not be used together in or near the implant site. - The implants and guide wires are intended for single use only. - Instruments, guide wires and screws are to be treated as sharps. - Do not use other manufacturer's instruments or implants in conjunction with the Baby Gorilla®/Gorilla® Plating System. - Do not implant the instruments.
+If corrective action is not taken, complications may occur. - · Use of an undersized plate or screw in areas of high functional stresses may lead to implant fracture and failure. - Plates and screws, wires, or other appliances of dissimilar metals should not be used together in or near the implant site. - The implants and guide wires are intended for single use only. - Instruments, guide wires and screws are to be treated as sharps. - Patient risk as a result of the Baby Gorilla®/Gorilla® Plating System in the MR environment has been minimized. - Do not use other manufacturer's instruments or implants in conjunction with the Baby Gorilla®/Gorilla® Plating System. - Do not implant the instruments.